-The definitions of what an estimate, quote, bid and proposal are, differ among people and industries.
+Quote vs. estimate vs. bid vs. proposal: The definitions differ among business owners and industries.
 Let’s put the confusion to bed.

 But as one person on the forum put it: “Doesn’t matter what you think the difference is, it’s what the person asking for it thinks it is.”

-So, before you send anything, discuss the details of what they want:
+So, before you send anything, discuss the details of what clients want:

-- Does your client they expect cost estimates to be included?
+- Do they expect a cost estimate to be included?

-- Do they want to see a full and complete breakdown of costs?
+- Do they want to see a complete breakdown of project costs?

 - Are they looking for an itemized breakdown of services?

-- Do they expect a comprehensive proposal that “sells” your services, reputation and expertise so they can get buy-in from others?
+Do they expect a comprehensive proposal that “sells” your services and expertise so they can get buy-in from others?

-If you fail to get crisp on what your client expects, you run the risk of giving them the wrong information and stalling the process in back-and-forth,
+If you fail to get crisp on what your clients expect, you risk giving them the wrong information and stalling the process back and forth.

-While open to interpretation, an estimate, bid, quote, and proposal are meaningfully different.
+Nevertheless, while open to interpretation, an estimate, bid, quote, and proposal are meaningfully different.
 There are widely accepted definitions that hold true across industries.
-It’s these definitions we explore in this post to put some of the confusion to bed.
+This post will explore these definitions to put some of the confusion to bed.

 An estimate is a simplified version of a proposal that provides an educated guess or approximation of what things will cost.
-For example, a building contractor will work with the client to understand their needs.
-They’ll then detail the services and provide a rough idea of the labor costs and materials needed to fulfill the project scope.
-Finally, they’ll assign costs, usually, by getting quotes from other suppliers.
+For example, a building contractor may chat with a client to understand the client’s needs.
+They’ll then briefly list the services and provide a rough idea of the labor costs and materials needed to fulfill the project scope.
+Finally, they’ll assign costs by getting quotes from other suppliers.

-Estimates help you determine costs and assist clients with budgeting.
-They’re usually drafted without an in-depth understanding of the client’s requirements and are subject to change as new information surfaces (that contractor estimate can get blown when they discover asbestos or old wiring.
+Estimates are usually drafted without an in-depth understanding of the client’s requirements and are subject to change as new information surfaces.
+For example, that residential construction estimate can change drastically when they discover asbestos or old wiring.
 This means estimates are not binding from a legal standpoint.

-But estimates don’t only detail costs.
-They provide a high-level overview of:
+But estimates don’t only detail project costs.
+They also provide a high-level overview of:

-- The services you’ll provide so clients understand the work you will complete
+- The work and services you’ll provide, so clients understand what’s involved in completing the project

 - Project scope, so clients understand broadly what each service entails